GoogleCloudPlatform/cloud-hackathons/hacks/gemini-codeassist-java/README.md

 ### Success Criteria

-- Be able to give a detailed overview of the Quotes application: what are the use cases?
-What might be missing or could be improved?
-Gemini can help you decide
+- Gemini Code Assist provides an overview of the QuotesApplication
-- Explain the methods within the QuoteController class and show an OpenAPI spec for all the operations
+- Gemini Code Assist provides a detailed code review of the QuoteController:
-- Find and fix the bug within the UpdateQuote method
+- Gemini Code Assist provides code improvements and fix for the NullPointerException error

 ### Learning Resources